pierrechls/oh-colleague-app/README.md

 # oh-colleague-app

-> An app to learn how to be a an inhabitant from the south of France ☀️😎
+> An app to learn how to be an inhabitant from the south of France ☀️😎

 ## Prior installation